mclab-cuhk/netmap-ipfw/modification_docs/README.md

 (2) Added a web UI for dummynet-over-netmap:

  (a) for managing rulesets (containing multiple pipes)

-(b) enforcing the pipes settings online
+ (b) enforcing the pipes settings through web visually

  (c) allow restarting the dummynet core through web

  (d) real-time display of traffic activity in and out of the pipes

 The bandwidth profile data is supplied as pair-wise "START TIME, BANDWIDTH LIMIT" per row in the data file.